georgkrylov/GPUGA/Readme.txt

 Execution instructions:
 Make sure parameters of algorithm (contained in the parameters.h) are matching the target defined in Target.txt.
-If they do not, after modification of parameters.h you will have to run
+If they do not, after modification of parameters.h you will have to rebuild the project